pic pic

 element_to_insert = 0

-pushfirst!(x, element_to_insert) # add 0 at the beginning - slower
+pushfirst!(x, element_to_insert) # add 0 as first element - slower

 Output in REPL